Sjors/dao-challenge-blog/source/_posts/recap-challenge-1-5.md

 Status: live at [0xae06...5d67](https://etherscan.io/address/0xae0680c49df146e18b2bc19635e5e402494b5d67), but not robbed yet.

 The contract in Challenge 4 was very tedious to use in practice.
-It required the user to find out which DaoAccount belonged to them and import that into their wallet before they could buy tokens from it.
+It required the user to find out which `DaoAccount` belonged to them and import that into their wallet before they could buy tokens from it.

-I added wrapper functions to DaoChallenge; they automatically look up the user's DaoAccount and call their corresponding function there:
+I added wrapper functions to `DaoChallenge`; they automatically look up the user's `DaoAccount` and call their corresponding function there:

     function buyTokens () returns (uint256 tokens) {
 	  DaoAccount account = accountFor(msg.sender, true);